Skip to main content

 A snapshot of production and finance at Glen Elgin

-Steven and Cindy take an evidence-based approach to growing their business, exploring, and testing new ideas all the time.
+Steven and Cindy take an evidence-based approach to growing their business and exploring and testing new ideas all the time.
 They have benchmarked with a farming consultant for the last 20 years, who has helped them to track and improve financial and production outcomes.
 Cindy comes from a corporate background and her knowledge has been useful in growing the seedstock business and bringing a business-minded, analytical approach to their operations.
 They regularly put themselves in the position of an investor and ask, ‘would we invest in this company?’

-Image 3.
+Image 2.
 Livestock at Glen Elgin.
 Source: Grow Love Project.

 Improving soil and landscape health at Glen Elgin

 Over the decades, the landscape has been heavily cleared (98%), to the extent that Cindy described the farm as a ‘moonscape’ when she first came to the property.
 Many of the paddocks only have one or two old paddock trees and several of these have been lost in recent years.
-Steven describes their landscape and soils as:
+Steven describes their landscape and soils as, ‘gently undulating, ranging from a little bit of gravelly, friable red soil on ridges through to some, puggy, sodic, grey clays on the lower part, and incorporating some, fertile black clays in middle parts.’

-The majority of the farm is ‘sown down to deep rooted perennial temperate and sub-tropical pastures’ and Steven believes that the ‘structure and stability of most of the soils is fairly sound.’
-The Scotts have been involved in various initiatives to test, monitor and ‘bring life back into the soil,’ including collaborating with the Department of Primary Industries to regularly measure soil fertility and acidity, and more recently with the Riverina Local Land Service (LLS) on the Farming Smarter soil project.
+The majority of the farm is ‘sown down to deep rooted perennial temperate and sub-tropical pastures’ and Steven believes that the ‘structure and stability of most of the soils is fairly sound’.
+The Scotts have been involved in various initiatives to test, monitor and ‘bring life back into the soil’, including collaborating with the Department of Primary Industries to regularly measure soil fertility and acidity, and more recently with the Riverina Local Land Service (LLS) on the Farming Smarter soil project.
 This involved ‘precision agriculture technologies’ including electromagnetic surveying (EM38 is an induction method based on sensing soil electrical conductivity).

 Image 5.
 Steven monitors the soils at Glen Elgin.
 Source: Grow Love Project.